mikf/gallery-dl/docs/options.md

     -N, --print [EVENT:]FORMAT  Write FORMAT during EVENT (default 'prepare') to standard output.
 Examples: 'id' or
                                 'post:{md5[:8]}'
-    --print-to-file [EVENT:]FORMAT FILE
+    --Print [EVENT:]FORMAT      Like --print, but also sets --no-download, --no-skip, and disables other output to stdout --print-to-file [EVENT:]FORMAT FILE
                                 Append FORMAT during EVENT to FILE
     --list-modules              Print a list of available extractor modules